François Beaulieu II

-François Beaulieu II (1771 – November 1872) was a chief of the Yellowknife tribe.
+François Beaulieu II (c.
+1771 – November 1872) was a chief of the Yellowknife tribe.
 He was an Arctic guide and interpreter who played an important role in exploration of the Northwest Territories of Canada.

 Guide and chief

 Beaulieu was a Metis, the son of François Beaulieu and Ethiba, a woman of Chipewyan and Cree descent.
 The circumstances of his childhood are speculation at present.
 As a young man, requested for his knowledge of the region, Beaulieu accompanied Sir Alexander Mackenzie on his overland trek to the Pacific in 1793.
 In 1820 he met Arctic explorer, John Franklin, and provided him with valuable information regarding a base camp on the Dease Arm of Great Bear Lake for his planned exploration to the mouth of the Coppermine River.
 (Franklin was unable to follow Beaulieu's advice, possibly resulting in the loss of life on that journey).